 2. Some users, the Lite version of the App works fine, so

-- Get Messenger Lite from the Play Store
+- Get Messenger Lite from the Google Play Store.

-- Enjoy messaging as usual, with streamlined appearance and just the essential features
+- Enjoy messaging as usual, with a streamlined appearance and just the essential features.

 3. Try a "wrapper" app that packages the mobile site in app form with a new design